TV Derana

-TV Derana is a Sri Lankan private entertainment terrestrial television channel broadcasting in Sri Lanka.
+TV Derana is a Sri Lankan private entertainment terrestrial television channel.
 Launched on 11 October 2005, it is one of the most popular television networks in the country.
 Its main transmission tower is on the Kikilimana mountain, and coverage is extended nationwide via eight transmission towers.

-The channel is available on digital medium through Dialog TV, PEO TV and the newly launched OTT platform GLUUOO.
+The channel is available on digital medium through Dialog TV, PEO TV and the OTT platform Dflix (revamp of Gluuoo).
 Derana broadcasts contemporary content that upholds Sri Lankan values on its "අපේ දේ රැකගෙන, අලුත් දේ අරගෙන" / “Ape De Rakagena, Aluth De Aragena” (Conserve our own and embrace the new) platforms.

 The channel focuses viewers in the two premium socio-economic categorizations SEC A and SEC B. TV Derana is the No. 1 television channel in Sri Lanka, according to late 2021 LMRB search data.
 The channel has maintained this position since March 2017.